Here is the original email message I received from Travis:

 Here in my notes I wrote to myself: I believe a major big transformation has happened, and not only is his crippling facial blushing and anxiety going to end, Travis is going to live a far bigger, powerful, exciting, engaged life.
 He has been living small and far below his potential.
 I am very excited for him.
 I love playing a part in this work, we really do this together.
 I don’t just think it is him and me, something bigger is present and taking place when we work together – to This I bow and have great gratitude.

-He traveled back home and visited his parents for a few days and had only a little anxiety and holding back.
+Travis traveled back home and visited his parents for a few days and had only a little anxiety and holding back.
 Felt really good about himself.
 Another sign the change is real and going to last.
 Nothing like visiting family to test if your change is real!

-Had a feeling this week while visiting his girlfriend’s parents that he is not “successful enough, not good enough” for their daughter.
+Had a feeling this week while visiting his girlfriend’s parents that he is not “successful enough, not good enough,” for their daughter.
 But realizes this is just in his head.
 We did an EMDR like focus process here where we went deep into these feelings and into their past roots.
 He tapped bilaterally on top of his thighs.
 We released more shame around growing up hiding, feelings of “being under a cloak,” “hiding in a closet,” “afraid to be scolded, judged.”
 He threw off that cloak!
 Saw himself “running in nature open space on the beach of a lake.
 Free like the birds with arms out having fun!”

 We worked with embodying his vision of being in a Netflix series and having great success and being very prosperous.